Indication: FORFIVO XL® is indicated for the treatment of Major Depressive Disorder (MDD) in adults.

 Suicidal Thoughts and Behaviors All patients being treated with antidepressants for any indication should be monitored appropriately and observed closely for clinical worsening, suicidality, and unusual changes in behavior, especially during the initial few months of a course of drug therapy, or at times of dose changes, either increases or decreases.
 Families and caregivers of patients being treated with antidepressants for major depressive disorder (MDD) or other indications, both psychiatric and nonpsychiatric, should be alerted about the need to monitor patients on a daily basis for the emergence of agitation, irritability, or unusual changes in behavior, as well as the emergence of suicidality, and to report such symptoms immediately to healthcare providers.

-Seizures Bupropion is associated with a dose-related risk of seizures.
+Seizures Bupropion can cause seizure and the risk is dose-related risk.
 FORFIVO XL should be discontinued and not restarted in patients who experience a seizure while on treatment.
 The risk of seizures is also related to patient factors, clinical situations, and concomitant medications that lower the seizure threshold [see Warnings and Precautions in full prescribing information].
 Consider these risks before initiating treatment with FORFIVO XL.
 FORFIVO XL is contraindicated in patients with a seizure disorder or conditions that increase the risk of seizure.

 Hypertension Treatment with FORFIVO XL can result in elevated blood pressure and hypertension.
 Assess blood pressure before initiating treatment with FORFIVO XL, and monitor periodically during treatment.
 The risk of hypertension is increased if FORFIVO XL is used concomitantly with MAOIs or other drugs that increase dopaminergic or noradrenergic activity.
 Data from a comparative trial of bupropion HCl, nicotine transdermal system (NTS), and placebo as an aid to smoking cessation suggest a higher incidence of treatment emergent hypertension in patients treated with the combination of sustained-release bupropion HCl and NTS.